AtharvaJadhavv/flutter-feed-assignment/README.md

-# Flutter High-Performance Feed Application
+# Flutter High-Performance Feed Application with various functions

 A highly optimized infinite-scrolling social feed built with Flutter and Supabase, submitted as part of the Full Stack Engineering Assignment.